 In February 1955, Coco Chanel introduced what would become the most widely recognizable handbag ever - double flap, with a mademoiselle closure and mademoiselle metal chain.
 Coco Chanel wanted her hands free and so she outfitted the bag with double chains that can easily be slung onto the shoulder or the crook of the arm.
 It became popularly known as the 2.55 flap bag.
 Over the years there have been many variations to the original 2.55 flap design: the use of leather interwoven through the chain, use of different leathers and fabrics, single flap vs. the original double flap, and different sizes available, etc. In 1983, Karl Lagerfeld joined the House of Chanel as Artistic Director.
 While Coco Chanel designed the original interlocking CC logo, it was Karl Lagerfeld who introduced the interlocking CC closure on the flaps.

 Chanel Classic Flap

-Created originally by Coco Chanel in the 1920s because the designer was tired of carrying a bag in the crook of her arm, the bag was again re-designed in the 1980s by Karl Lagerfeld with the the now iconic CC turnlock.
+The Chanel Classic Flap bag was originally created by Coco Chanel in the 1920s, and was re-designed in the 1980s by Karl Lagerfeld to include the now-iconic CC turnlock.
 These bags are referred to by Chanel as part of the “Timeless Classic” collection.

-This bag comes in six sizes, the Mini, New Mini, Small, Medium, Jumbo and Maxi.
-The Jumbo and Maxi sizes were briefly available as a Single Flap style, but now only come with Double flaps.
+This bag comes in six sizes: the Mini, New Mini, Small, Medium, Jumbo and Maxi.
+The Jumbo and Maxi sizes were briefly available in a Single Flap style, but are now only available in a Double Flap style.

 Chanel Reissue Flap